EthanGilles/nvim/README.md

 ```
 To change the actual value, just change the hex value for the corresponding variable.
 For example, to change the first level indent color, modify the hex value from the line below.
+I have modified some of the colors to be brighter so I can clearly see tab levels.
 ```lua
 vim.api.nvim_set_hl(0, "RainbowRed", { fg = "#FF79C6" })
 ```